 4 hrs 40 min + marinating

 Now we’re smokin’.
 Nothing says summer like a backyard barbeque and a pile of slow-cooked, wood-smoked, tender ribs to tear into.
-This one’s going to take a while, so get your chair, a book, a sun hat and a beer, and while you’re tending the grill, put your feet up and enjoy the smell of summer.
+This one’s going to take a while, so get your chair, a book, a sun hat and a beer.
+While you’re tending the grill, put your feet up and enjoy the smell of summer and deliciously smoked ribs.

 See Cook’s Note on how to remove the membrane from the backs of the rib racks.

 Combine the spices in a small bowl.
 Reserve 1 teaspoon for the sauce.
 Prepare the ribs by removing the membranes from the backs (see Cook’s Note).
 Rub the remaining rub into both sides of the rib racks.
 Place on a baking sheet, wrap in plastic and refrigerate at least 2 hours and up to overnight.

 Add 1 teaspoon oil and the pancetta to a medium saucepan over medium heat.
 Stir until the pancetta begins to render some fat and soften, about 3 minutes.
 Add the remaining teaspoon of oil, the onion, garlic and spice rub, and stir over medium heat until the onions soften, about 5 minutes.
 Pour in the ketchup, water, vinegar and molasses and continue to cook until thickened, stirring so it doesn’t scorch the bottom, about 5 more minutes.
 Cool, then cover and refrigerate until needed.

 to smoke the ribs